cpcf/meh/README.md

   -role string
         Select a role
   -url string
-        Base URL for the LLM API
+        Base URL for the LLM
 ```

 ### Basic Usage